tschaub/projzh/readme.md

 So, to transform a point in geographic coordinates and the WGS-84 datum to the CRS used by Baidu, first transform from WGS-84 to BD-09 (which itself uses the GCJ-09 transform), and then do the forward transform to Baidu Mercator.

-Or, in pseudo-code:

 ```js
 baiduMercator.forward(bd09.fromWGS84(point))
 ```

 To transform a point in the CRS used by Baidu to geographic/WGS-84, first do the inverse transform from Baidu Mercator, then do the transform from BD-09 to WGS-84 (which itself uses the GCJ-09 transform).

-Again in pseudo-code:

 ```js
 bd09.toWGS84(baiduMercator.inverse(point))
 ```

-This package exports the functions above in the `lib/datum/bd-09` and `lib/datum/baidu-mercator` modules.
-Additional transforms for transforms to/from Web Mercator are available in the `index` module.
+This package exports the functions above in the `lib/datum/bd-09` and `lib/projection/baidu-mercator` modules.
+Additional transforms for transforms to/from Spherical Mercator are available in the `index` module.

 # Installation

-    npm install @planet/baidu-proj
+    npm install projzh

 The utility functions can be used in Node or in browsers with a module bundler.

+# License

+As a port of the [`proj4m` project](https://github.com/MapTalks/proj4m), this qualifies as a derivative work and caries the same [GPL v3 license](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).